Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 This is Pravin here.
 I would like to add, I don't think we have really underperformed.
 If we look at both quarter one and quarter two, on the constant currency basis, our growth has been higher than our peers, majority of our peers.
 Even in quarter two, couple of our peers have announced their results and our constant currency numbers which we announced today is higher than what has been reported by our peers.

-So I wouldn't agree that our performance risen – (29:03) industry growth rate is anyway (29:05) end of the year.
+So I wouldn't agree that our performance – industry growth rate is anyway high (29:05) at the end of the year.
 At the beginning of the year, there were some sense of what the industry growth rate would be, and at the end of the year, you will really see where we will land.
 So we'll have to just wait and watch.

 Keith Frances Bachman - BMO Capital Markets (United States)